Ameyapores/Ameyapore.github.io/_pages/projects.md

 display_categories: [fun]
 horizontal: false
 ---

+**Dance**

+Trying to learn some technical Cuban Salsa and Bachata.
+Will post some updates soon.

 **Music**

-In my spare time, I like to compose music.
+In my spare time, I like to create AI music.
 You can check my music on [Spotify](https://open.spotify.com/artist/6wWv9SWI07KvCb9YTNJFpa?si=QDW-VkW6QuKi_b2RUyxBxw) or [Apple music](https://music.apple.com/us/artist/uncle-pores/1719448357).

-The genre of my music is mostly pop folk and Indie.
-I learnt Indian classical music for a long time, so I also make fusion electronic music with Indian classical instruments.
 I generally use open-source AI softwares to help me in the composition and the vocals.

 Some of my representative albums are below.
 <!-- projects_horizontal.html -->